 You are strongly encouraged to open a bank account in the U.S in order to facilitate your transaction of money from your home country, pay your tuition and fees, and avoid carrying large sums of money.

 While very convenient due to its location on-campus and its ATM machines also located on campus, the Commonwealth One Bank is unfortunately not much of an option for individuals who do not have a Social Security number.
 Individuals who open a bank account with Commonwealth One Bank without a Social Security number within 90 days will have their account terminated.

-For these reasons, and the fact that it has many ATM machines and branches all over the US, Bank of America is the bank of choice for the JMU international student community.
-During the international student orientations, ISSS arranges to open bank accounts to the Bank of America located downtown or accross from the mall (at the IHOP bus stop).
-By virtue of working with so many international students in the past, the bank and its staff members are very familiar with the issues that international students are facing.
+For these reasons, and the fact that it has many ATM machines and branches all over the US, Wells Fargo is the bank of choice for the JMU international student community.
+During the international student orientations, ISSS arranges to open bank accounts to the Wells Fargo bank either located downtown or by the Sheetz Gaz station on the other end of South Main Street.
+By virtue of working with so many international students in the past, the bank and its staff members are very familiar with the issues that JMU international students are facing.